roberto-arista/roberto-arista/README.md

 From 2021 to 2023, I’ve helped [@typemytype](https://github.com/typemytype) to keep the [RoboFont documentation](https://robofont.com) in good shape and I took care to update to latest APIs some frequently used open-source RoboFont plugins.

-In 2017, I introduced [pythonfordesigners.com](https://pythonfordesigners.com), an open-source manual aimed at empowering designers with Python programming skills.
+In 2017, I published [pythonfordesigners.com](https://pythonfordesigners.com), an open-source manual aimed at empowering designers with Python programming skills.
 Feel free to explore the [repository](https://github.com/roberto-arista/PythonForDesigners) for the source code of the website.